Is Your Mom Controlling?

 Does Your Controlling Mom Drive You Nuts?

-A controlling mom can drive you crazy.
-What should you do to improve your relationship?
-When you’re a child, it’s perfectly normal for your mom to want to manage every area of your life.
-But, if you’re an adult constantly triggered by a mom who simply can’t keep her mouth shut about anything, you have a relationship challenge.
+A controlling mom can drive you seriously crazy.
+If you’re an adult constantly triggered by a mom who simply can’t keep her mouth shut about anything, you have a relationship challenge.
 If you’re a loving daughter who brings your mom into every decision and welcomes her opinion, that’s great but hardly universal.
 Most daughters need some space to be themselves.
 Those who don’t want mom’s thoughts on their job, friends, romantic partners, diet, exercise routine, style, or anything else, need boundaries to provide the space to feel free from judgment.

 My mom used to pull the old, “I can’t help it, I’m your mother.
 That’s what mothers do,” card.
 She doesn’t do that anymore.
 But, I had to learn how to create boundaries, maintain those boundaries, and communicate them in clear and healthy ways to help her let go.
 It is up to you to manage your controlling mom, and you can do it.